GutMichaelBiome/ResearchResources/Writing/ScientificManuscript.md

 ## Organizing your thoughts with PowerPoint slides:

+As you start acquiring results from your analysis, it can be helpful to organize your figures into PowerPoint slides so that you can start to arrange what order you'd like to present your figures in your manuscript.

 * Order of writing manuscript sections:
     * Results \> Methods \> Discussion \> Conclusion \> Introduction